arathee2/what-movie/README.md

 - upgrade pandas and encounter a pickle compatibility error (for example `AttributeError: Can't get attribute 'new_block'`), or
 - want to rebuild the cache with modified filtering constants,

-delete the pickle and run the CLI again:
+delete the pickle and run the CLI again (or call `ImdbDataset().invalidate_cache()`):

 ```bash
 rm data/processed_data.pkl
 python main.py
 ```

 The dataframe will be reconstructed from the CSV sources using your current pandas version and constants.
+If the pickle cannot be read the project now refreshes it automatically.

 ## Development notes
 - The core logic lives in `what_movie/model/imdb.py` and is covered by docstrings.
 Light inline comments call out the trickier parts of the pandas pipeline.